-- So far we've dealt with probabilities for categorical variables, e.g. "hair color" (black, brown, or red), "test result" (positive, negative), etc. - Continuous variables Y are described by smooth curves called densities. - A density is a smoothed population histogram. - The total area under a density is one. - The probability that the continuous random variable is in the interval [a, b], Pr{a ≤ Y ≤ b}, is the area under the density curve between a and b.
+- So far we've dealt with probabilities for categorical variables, e.g. "hair color" (black, brown, or red), "test result" (positive, negative), etc. - Continuous numeric variables Y are described by smooth curves called densities. - A density is a smoothed population histogram. - The probability that the continuous random variable Y is in the interval [a, b], Pr{a ≤ Y ≤ b}, is the area under the density curve between a and b.